Chris-Johnston/Chris-Johnston.github.io/README.md

 # Chris-Johnston.github.io
-My personal website, showing off some of my projects.
+My personal website, rarely updated.

 You can view it at [https://chris-johnston.me/](https://chris-johnston.me/).